 San Berillo Vecchio, 2015

 Lulú’s Room San Berillo Vecchio, 2015 — Proprietor of one of the classier rooms in the neighborhood, Lulu’s is considered in many ways royalty of the neighborhood — with everything that comes with it.
-More reserved, more sought after, in my esti
+More reserved towards the other girls, more

 Lulú’s Room